-Horse/pony and rider combinations currently or in the previous year jumping at 1.05m or under with the SJI are eligible to compete in Junior but not U10 or U12 Combined Training for which the max height with SJI is 1.00m.
-Horse/pony and rider combinations currently or in the previous year jumping at 80cm or under with the SJI are eligible to compete in Novice Combined Training.
+Horse/pony and rider combinations currently or in the previous year jumping at 1.05m or under with the SJI or equivalent competition are eligible to compete in Junior but not U10 or U12 Combined Training for which the max height with SJI or equivalent competition is 1.00m; this is provided they have not qualified for the RDS in the current year and/or have not represented Ireland with the SJI abroad.

+Horse/pony and rider combinations currently or in the previous year jumping at 80cm or under with the SJI or equivalent competition are eligible to compete in Novice Combined Training.

-A horse/pony and rider combination currently or in the previous year jumping at 1.15m or under with the SJI is eligible to compete at Intermediate level in Combined Training provided they have not qualified for the RDS in the current year and/or have not represented Ireland with the SJI abroad.
+A horse/pony and rider combination currently or in the previous year jumping at 1.15m or under with the SJI or equivalent competition is eligible to compete at Intermediate level in Combined Training provided they have not qualified for the RDS in the current year and/or have not represented Ireland with the SJI abroad.

-Horse/pony and rider combinations currently or in the previous year jumping at 1.20m or under with the SJI are eligible to compete at Open (Members)/Senior Associate level in Combined Training.
+Horse/pony and rider combinations currently or in the previous year jumping at 1.20m or under with the SJI or equivalent competition are eligible to compete at Open (Members)/Senior Associate level in Combined Training.